KevinAbrahamRepo/Data-Analytics-Projects/Supervised Models/NLP/README.md

 * **Part 2** includes some general exploratory analysis.

-**NOTE: All libaries used have been listed in each of the python code files in detail.
-Have a go at it!**
+**NOTE: All libaries used have been listed in each of the python code files in detail**